KarateSnowMachine/zsim/README.md

    parameters, e.g., how frequent are periodic stats output, phase length, etc.), and process{0, 1, 2, ...} entries (what processes to run).

-2. Most parameters have implicit defaults. zsim produces an out.cfg file that includes all the default choices (and we recommend that your analysis scripts automatically parse this file to check that what you are simulating makes sense).
+2. Most parameters have implicit defaults. zsim produces an out.json file that includes all the default choices (and we recommend that your analysis scripts automatically parse this file to check that what you are simulating makes sense).
 Inspecting the out.cfg file reveals more configuration options to play